mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 ### Cutpoints{#Cutpoints}

 A cutpoint is a node, the removal which creates a network with a higher number of components.
 There is not a convenient igraph function for identifying cutpoints but there is a function in the `sna` package within the `statnet` suite.
-Using the `intergraph` package we can easily convert an `igraph` object to an `sna` object (using the `asNetwork` function) within the call to use this function.
+Using the `intergraph` package we can easily convert an `igraph` object to a `network` object (using the `asNetwork` function) within the call to use this function.

 The `sna::cutpoint` function returns the node id for any cutpoints detected.
 We can use the numbers returned to find the name of the node in question.